mirkoebert/raspberryEasySurvillance/README.md

   * set working dir
   * set FTP server name

+## Check
+* try to get a picutre from the cam: http://your-cam-name/snapshot.jpg

 ## Troubleshooting
 * Ensure that the camera is active
   * https://raspberrypi.stackexchange.com/questions/81753/camera-module-not-getting-detected/116338#116338